 Research collections underpin the scientific study of insects and other terrestrial arthropods.
 These collections are the record of the natural diversity, and therefore of the natural heritage, of a region.
 The tremendous diversity of insects and their relatives is largely unappreciated, and so is the elementary state of our scientific knowledge of them.
 Insects and other terrestrial arthropods, despite their small size, are the dominant animals in terrestrial and freshwater ecosystems.
-They make up at least 75% of the more than one million species recorded on earth.
-Because estimates of the real number of living kinds of these organisms varies from about three to 30 million, much basic work, including collections development, must still be undertaken.
+They make up at least 75% of the more than 1 million species recorded on earth.
+Because estimates of the real number of living kinds of these organisms varies from about 3 to 30 million, much basic work, including collections development, must still be undertaken.

 General entomological collections, especially those that take large geographical areas as their scope, are always works in progress.
 Insects and their terrestrial arthropod relatives are so diverse, so hard to collect comprehensively, and often so difficult (or impossible) to identify, that significant gaps in taxonomic, life-history, geographical and ecological coverage in collections are commonplace and taken for granted by biologists who understand the problems.
 It is hard to conceive that we know so little about most of the organisms with which we share the earth, but this is the world we live in.
 Even many biologists do not comprehend that there are few lists of, or good identification resources to, most insect species.
 The incompleteness of terrestrial arthropod collections is typical, even in collections with many scientific staff specializing on many different orders and families.
 Thus, plans for collections growth assume that true comprehensiveness and completeness (even if this could ever be defined) will never be achieved, at least not for hundreds of years.